A.K.A. the unicorns all of us creative entrepreneurs are dreaming of.

 Building a website and business separate from a freelancing site it vital.

-For this reason, and many others, a website is a non-negotiable.
+For this reason, and many others, a killer website, complete with portfolio, is a non-negotiable.

 When you try to appeal to everyone, you end up appealing to no one.

-So keep your sites design and messaged focus on your dreamies, not attracting everyone under the sun.
+So keep your site’s design and message focused 100% on your dreamies, not attracting everyone under the sun.

-Now, as you can imagine, this type of communication would turn a lot of people off, and you know what?
-That literally doesn't matter even one bit, because for the ladies out there who are just like Halley they're going to LOVE her.
+Now, as you can imagine, this type of communication would turn a lot of people off…and you know what?

 “She speaks my language!” they’ll say.